hansung-kim/RUI/ADRs/ADR002_performance_improvement.md

 # ADR 002: Improve Performance of Close Control Display Time (Introduce Concurrency)

-Before the application of the CPA feature, the Flight Close Control display for aircraft on the RUI met the QA-01 requirement (**response time < 1s**), with an average update time of **315.2ms over 30 attempts for 8,000 aircraft**.
+Before the application of the CPA feature, the Flight Close Control display for aircraft on the RUI met the QA-01 requirement (response time < 1s), with an average update time of 315.2ms over 30 attempts for 8,000 aircraft.

-However, after applying CPA, the system could only display up to around **4,000 aircraft**, and performance issues arose due to latency affecting the update time of the Close Control display.
+However, after applying CPA, the system could only display up to around 4,000 aircrafts, and performance issues arose due to latency affecting the update time of the Close Control display.
 [Reference: Experiment 4](https://docs.google.com/document/d/14iqMM11d6TfCtYCdGdRo0fHWyrxUSejTZ_Kb75wdEPE/edit?tab=t.0)

 ## Decision

-To isolate the impact of CPA computation on the RUI, a **separate thread** was created to perform only the CPA operations.
+To isolate the impact of CPA computation on the RUI, a separate thread was created to perform only the CPA operations.
-(**Tactic:** Introduce Concurrency)
+(Tactic: Introduce Concurrency)

 ## Rationale